mmbman/Katagiri/1979-06-15-Fukanzazengi-Lecture7.md

 Is there anyone who attained enlightenment?
 No one? *[laughter]*

-Nakagawa Roshi ... at the last day of sesshin, he would say – He is very interesting Zen master.
+Nakagawa Roshi ... at the last day of sesshin, he would say – He is very interesting [Zen Master](glossary#zen-master).
 He is very dramatic, and sometimes he is very mysterious, and sometimes he'd behave very strangely.
 But that is the Rinzai Zen style, so that's okay; beautiful, anyway.
 So one day he sat in the middle, and during sitting he played a record of a Bach ... concerto.
 Famous music, anyway.
 He liked [it] very much, so he played that, and *[he laughs]* he immediately said: *[in a loud voice]* "At this time during sesshin, there is one person who attained enlightenment.
 Do you know who it is?" *[everyone laughs]* That is a very big voice: "DO YOU KNOW WHO IT IS?" *[laughter]* And then no one said. *[laughter]* And then anyway, he said, "DO YOU WANT TO KNOW WHO WHO YOU ARE?" *[laughter]* But no one said.
 And only one person said, *[unknown gesture]*.
 And then he immediately said, *[scornfully]* "*This* person?" *[he loudly slams down a stick or something]* *[raucous laughter]* *[unintelligible]* That's interesting, isn't it? *[unintelligible]* Everybody [searches], "Who?
 Who?
 Who?" ...
 "Maybe I?" *[laughter]* But he says, "No, no, no. I don't either."
 He's a nice guy, huh?
 Finally, all *[unintelligible]*.
 "Yes." *[laughter]*

 *[he laughs]* Remember that story.
 That's [a] real, true story.